bkw777/WP-2_IC-Card/README.md

-# Expansion IC Card for TANDY WP-2
+# Expansion IC Card for TANDY WP-2, TANDY WP-3, Citizen CBM-10WP

 The TANDY WP-2 has an expansion slot that accepts "IC Cards" that may be either RAM or ROM, up to 128K RAM, up to 256K ROM.
 Here are two cards to fit that slot, a RAM card and a ROM card, and a programming adapter to program the ROM card.
 The RAM card includes a battery backup.